 The Castle Gatehouse

 The Castle Gatehouse sits in a different setting - a wooded pocket on the property rather than the open mountaintop - and finished construction in 1988.
-It sleeps up to seven across three bedrooms: a king bed downstairs in a room with an ensuite walk-in tiled shower and a twin daybed built into a Gothic-arched wall nook, plus two more bedrooms upstairs (one king, one queen) sharing a second bathroom.
+It sleeps up to seven across three bedrooms and two bathrooms: a king bed downstairs in a room with an ensuite walk-in tiled shower and a twin daybed built into a Gothic-arched wall nook, plus two more bedrooms upstairs (one king, one queen) sharing a second bathroom.

 Downstairs bedroom

-The Grand Room downstairs is the social center, with a full kitchen including counter seating, a dining table, reclining motorized leather sofas, a 65-inch television, and vaulted ceilings throughout.
-Lavender sourced the antiquities filling the space in the early 1980s, and the furniture has the same eclectic, collected character as everything else on the estate.
+The upstairs Grand Room is the social center, with a full kitchen including counter seating, a dining table, reclining motorized leather sofas, a 65-inch television, and vaulted ceilings throughout.
+Lavender sourced the antiquities filling the space, and the furniture has the same eclectic, collected character as everything else on the estate.

 The Terraces